lucacorti/lapin/docs/main.md

 patterns also allow you to implement any kind of dynamic runtime configuration.

-Actually, the one-shot static configuration explained earlier is implemented by the default `Lapin.Pattern` module implementation which reads the configuration file and tries to provide sensible defaults for unspecified settings.
+Actually, the one-shot static configuration explained earlier is implemented by the default `Lapin.Pattern.Config` module implementation which tries to read settings from the configuration file and provides sensible defaults if needed.

 ## Usage ##